cURL Docs Security

 libcurl NTLM Buffer Overflow

 libcurl's NTLM function can overflow a stack-based buffer if given a too long user name or domain name.
-This would happen if you enable NTLM authentication and either:

 Kerberos Authentication Buffer Overflow